EduardoCalderon22/Big_Data/Unit_2/Evaluation/README.md

 In the following instructions we will return to some important imports for the realization of the problem and the perception of the data.

-This data was retrieved from the repository: https://github.com/jcromerohdz/iris We will use the Liberia Mlib that can help us in multilayer perception.
+This data was retrieved from the repository: https://github.com/jcromerohdz/iris.
+We will use the Liberia Mlib that can help us in multilayer perception.
 For the first step, you have to clean the data through this script.

-### SPARK "MLlib" BOOKSTORE
+#### We import what is necessary
+#### Perception and evaluation of data related to stability in vectors.
 ```scala
 import org.apache.spark.ml.classification.MultilayerPerceptronClassifier
 import org.apache.spark.ml.evaluation.MulticlassClassificationEvaluator